raincoats/no/README.md

 ## no

 A program that does the opposite of `yes`: it sends a stream of n's to stdout.
+Planning on adding Facebook connectivity in the not-too-distant future.

 ## sometimes